manas-mondal/laravel-quiz-system/README.md

 ## 🎯 Purpose

-This project was built to:
+QUIZIFY was built to:

 -   showcase **real-world production deployment experience**
--   demonstrate **clean architecture, DevOps workflows & documentation discipline**
+-   demonstrate **application architecture, DevOps workflows & documentation discipline**
 -   provide a **platform for technical interviews & portfolio validation**

-QUIZIFY is not a demo — it is **running in production**, backed by AWS, using a deployment flow that can scale as the project grows.
+QUIZIFY is not a demo — it is **running in production**, backed by AWS, using a deployment flow that scales with maturity.

 ---

 ## 🧭 Documentation Index

-Full documentation is organized into versioned technical sections inside [`docs/`](docs/):
+Complete technical documentation lives in [`docs/`](docs/), organized by topic:

 ### 📑 Core Documentation